senjutimaiti/BSC_SEM5/Python/README.md

              3. Display
              4. Exit

+■ WWrite a Python program to add, subtract, multiply and transpose a matrix.

 ■ Write a Python program to remove an empty tuple(s) from a list of tuples

 ■ Write a Python program to count the elements in a list until an element is a tuple.